hi-rad/ontology-alignment-project/README.md

 - `utils\gnn_dataset.py`: The file contains the graph dataset created for each concept using PyTorch Geometric

 ## 2. Dataset
-The dataset should be downloaded from [http://oaei.ontologymatching.org/2019/anatomy/anatomy-dataset.zip](http://oaei.ontologymatching.org/2019/anatomy/anatomy-dataset.zip).
+The dataset can be downloaded from [http://oaei.ontologymatching.org/2019/anatomy/anatomy-dataset.zip](http://oaei.ontologymatching.org/2019/anatomy/anatomy-dataset.zip).
 It contains 3 files.
 All three files should be put inside a folder named `anatomy` and the `anatomy`directory  should be placed inside the `data` directory.

 The dataset is the ontologies of mouse and human anatomy.
 It also contains a reference file indicating the matched pairs of concepts between the two ontologies.